Viet Thanh Nguyen

-Viet Thanh Nguyen (Nguyễn Thanh Việt; born March 13, 1971 (Note: Viet said his actual date of birth was February 13, 1971, due to a mistake during the information declaration process while at the refugee camp.
-This article refers to Viet's legal date of birth in the United States.)) is a South Vietnamese-born American professor and novelist.
+Viet Thanh Nguyen (Nguyễn Thanh Việt; born March 13, 1971 (Note: Nguyen said his actual date of birth was February 13, 1971, due to a mistake during the information declaration process while at the refugee camp.
+This article refers to Nguyen's legal date of birth in the United States.)) is a South Vietnamese-born American professor and novelist.
 He is the Aerol Arnold Chair of English and Professor of English and American Studies and Ethnicity at the University of Southern California.

-Viet's debut novel, The Sympathizer, won the 2016 Pulitzer Prize for Fiction, the Dayton Literary Peace Prize, the Center for Fiction First Novel Prize, and many other accolades.
-He was awarded a MacArthur Foundation Fellowship, and a Guggenheim Fellowship in 2017.
+Nguyen's debut novel, The Sympathizer, won the 2016 Pulitzer Prize for Fiction, the Dayton Literary Peace Prize, the Center for Fiction First Novel Prize, and many other accolades.
+In 2017 he was awarded a MacArthur Foundation Fellowship and a Guggenheim Fellowship.

-Viet is a regular contributor, op-ed columnist for The New York Times, covering immigration, refugees, politics, culture, and Southeast Asia.
-He is a fellow of the American Academy of Arts and Sciences, and in 2020 was elected as the first Asian American member of the Pulitzer Prize Board in its 103-year-history.
-In the teaching field, in 2023, Viet is also the first Asian American to headline the Charles Eliot Norton Lecture Series at Harvard University.
+Nguyen is a regular contributor to and op-ed columnist for The New York Times, covering immigration, refugees, politics, culture, and Southeast Asia.
+He is a fellow of the American Academy of Arts and Sciences, and in 2020 was elected the first Asian American member of the Pulitzer Prize Board in its 103-year-history.
+In the teaching field, in 2023, Nguyen is also the first Asian American to headline the Charles Eliot Norton Lecture Series at Harvard University.